-Article 41.
+Article 51.
 Exclusions

-Sections C and D of this Agreement do not apply to the matters set out in Annex IV.
+Chapters III and IV of this Agreement do not apply to questions covered in Annex IV.

-Article 42.
+Article 52.
 Application and Entry Into Force

+1. Annexes I (Expropriation), II (Reservations for Future Measures), III (Exceptions from Most-Favoured-Nation Treatment), and IV (Exclusions from Dispute Settlement) are an integral part of this Agreement.

+2. Each of the Contracting Parties shall notify by writing the other Contracting Party of the completion of procedures required in its territory for the entry into force of this Agreement.
+The Agreement shall enter into force on the date of the last notification.

+3. This Agreement may be amended by agreement of the Contracting Parties, that is through their written mutual consent.

-- 1. All Annexes are an integral part of this Agreement. - 2.
-Each Party shall notify the other in writing of the completion of the procedures required in its territory for the entry into force of this Agreement.
-This Agreement enters into force on the date of the later of these notifications. - 3.
-This Agreement shall remain in force unless a Party notifies the other Party in writing of its intention to terminate it.
-The termination of this Agreement will be effective one year after notice of termination has been received by the other Party.
-In respect of investments or commitments to invest made prior to the date when the termination of this Agreement becomes effective, Articles 1 to 41 inclusive, as well as paragraphs 1 and 2 of this Article, shall remain in force for a period of 15 years.
+4. This Agreement shall remain in force unless a Contracting Party notifies the other Contracting Party in writing of its intention to terminate it.
+The termination of this Agreement shall be effective one year after notice of termination has been received by the other Contracting Party.

+5. Articles 1 to 51 inclusively of this Agreement and paragraphs 1 and 2 of this Article remain in force for a period of 15 years in respect of investments or commitments to invest made prior to the date when the termination of this Agreement becomes effective.

-IN WITNESS WHEREOF, the undersigned, duly authorised, have signed this Agreement.
+IN WITNESS WHEREOF, the undersigned, duly authorised thereto by their respective Governments, have signed this Agreement.

-DONE in two originals at on this day of 2014, in the English, French and Serbian languages, each version being equally authentic.
+DONE in duplicate at , this day of.
+20 , in the English and French languages, each version being equally authentic.

-FOR CANADA
+FOR THE GOVERNMENT OF CANADA

-FOR THE REPUBLIC OF SERBIA
+FOR THE GOVERNMENT OF THE REPUBLIC OF BENIN